 - Preheat the oven to 350F

-- In a large bowl mix peanut butter, apple sauce, brown sugar, and oil (or plant based milk) with a spatula until well incorporated.
+- In a large bowl mix the peanut butter, applesauce, brown sugar, and oil (or an equivalent amount of plant based milk) with a spatula until well incorporated.

-- Add flour and baking powder and mix.
+- Add the flour and baking powder and mix.

 - Add add ons if using and mix.